EricZinda/docsproto/devhowto/devhowtoMRS.md

 e   x   h
 ~~~

 The number on a variable just makes it unique.
-The same variable may appear in more than one place and this means it is shared, just like if you used a Python variable in more than one place in a function.
+When the same variable name appears in more than one place it is shared, just like if you used a Python variable in more than one place in a function.
 So, if an MRS has two predications like this:

 ~~~
 [ _large_a_1 LBL: h13 ARG0: e14 [ e SF: prop TENSE: untensed MOOD: indicative PROG: bool PERF: - ] ARG1: x9 ]